Inpacchi/Comic-Downloader/README.md

 - Implement cross-platform functionality
 - Implement save states and integrate with a database
   - Considering either PostgreSQL or JSON files
-- Check for missing pages from open archives
+- Check pages for integrity instead of deletion
 - Implement a GUI
 - Test URLs for actual connection status
   - Test URL for validity